 Doctors can order different types of echocardiograms, all of which use high-frequency sound waves.
 The common types include those below.

 The transthoracic echocardiogram is the

 This test involves placing an ultrasound wand called a transducer on the outside of the chest, near the heart.
 The device sends sound waves through the chest and into the heart.

-The application of a gel to the chest helps the sound waves travel better.
+Applying a gel to the chest helps the sound waves travel better.
 These waves bounce off the heart and create images of the heart structures on a screen.

 A transesophageal echocardiogram uses a thinner transducer that attaches to the end of a long tube.
-The individual will swallow the tube to insert it into the esophagus, the tube that connects the mouth and stomach, which runs behind the heart.
+The individual will swallow the tube to insert it into the esophagus, the organ that connects the mouth and stomach, which runs behind the heart.

 This type of echocardiogram provides more detailed pictures of the heart compared with the traditional transthoracic echocardiogram because it gives a “close up” view of this organ.